krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 --------------------------------

-Your Kerberos tickets are proof that you are indeed yourself, and tickets can be stolen.
+Your Kerberos tickets are proof that you are indeed yourself, and tickets could be stolen if someone gains access to a computer where they are stored.
 If this happens, the person who has them can masquerade as you until they expire.
 For this reason, you should destroy your Kerberos tickets when you are away from your computer.